 International Education Internships

-95% of employers are looking for college grads with experience
+95% of employers are looking for college graduates with experience.

 83.4% of employers say that their internship program is designed to help recruit entry-level hires.